 Marine Geosciences Labs

-Lab Leader: Dr. Yizhaq Makovsky
+Lab Leader: Prof. Yizhaq Makovsky

 A modern computing facility for high end geophysical processing and interpretation.
 This facility comprises a networked set of work stations running a wide selection of up-to-date software tools.

 In particular AMEL is generously awarded with the full suite of Paradigm world leading geophysical software.

 (The use of this software suite is bound by a signed sponsorship contract.)

 The main aim of the laboratory is to provide high-quality data for researchers, graduate, and outside clients.
 Research projects focus in Quaternary geology including paleolimnology and paleoclimate, coastal and mass transport processes , paleoseismology and sub-marine landslides.
 Anthropogenic processes in historical and modern times, including environmental pollution are also investigated.
 The laboratory is equipped for field expedition in marine and lacustrine environments and performs physical and chemical analyses on sediments, and Lead-210 dating.

 The aims of the laboratory are to investigate and elucidate the complex interrelated dynamics along the coastline using tools within the earth sciences and archaeology; in particular sedimentology and micropaleontology.

 Included amongst our research goals are the reconstruction of ancient coastlines, ancient harbors, identifying sedimentological signatures of rapid events (e.g. floods, storms, tsunamis, earthquakes), aquaculture impacts, climate and sea-level change.